If you are applying for this course from within the UK click apply now

 Innovative projects also include those run by our own staff and students as part of Foundation Press.

 This final project of the year is assessed to give your grade, encouraging experimentation at all of the earlier stages of the course.
+The outcomes from last year's students can be seen online at Sunderland Creatives.

 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.